TheOdinProject/curriculum/foundations/installations/installation_overview.md

 **Dual-booting** means installing two operating systems on your computer, which can give you the option to boot either Linux or Windows when your computer first starts up.
 The advantage of dual-booting over a virtual machine is that the OS can use all of your computer's resources, resulting in much faster operation.
 There is some risk to installing a dual-boot system because you're changing your hard drive partitions, but the risk is very low.
 You'll be okay as long as you take your time and read the instructions.

 Dual-booting can be as easy as inserting a flash drive and clicking a few buttons.
 The benefits of dual-booting cannot be understated.
 You will allow Linux to access the full capabilities of your hardware, have a clean and distraction-free environment for coding, and learn the platform used by many senior developers and servers around the world.

+### Concerned About Installing A New OS?

+"Woah, woah, woah!
+I like my OS just fine the way it is!"

+If you don't have an Apple computer, you are likely using Windows.
+Don't worry!
+The options above don't mean you need to get rid of Windows.
+Linux will gladly share the hard drive with Windows.
+We know you've probably learned a lot of tips and tricks for your favorite OS and don't want to lose everything you have on your computer.
+However, most OSs are developed with non-technical folks in mind, so they hide or make it difficult to use many of the languages and frameworks we'll need to install.
+Having to work around these difficulties causes many new developers to give up before they've even started their journey to full-stack nirvana.

+Modifying or dual booting a computer to work with the tools you'll need will make it much easier to start programming, can help create a distraction-free environment, and will look good on your resume.
+Take a deep breath, and let's look at your options.

+Still not convinced?
+Here are a few great reasons to install Linux:

+- **Tested** - We've tested our directions with MacOS, Ubuntu, and official Ubuntu flavors.
+We did the research so that you can get tools installed with as few issues as possible, getting you to coding sooner.
+Time spent wrestling with your operating system is time taken from learning how to code.
+- **Community Support** - Using the tools we recommend makes it easier for us to help when you run into trouble.
+- **Development Tools Are Built for Linux** - Ruby (on Rails) and Node.js, popular backend technologies covered by The Odin Project and widely used in the larger web development community, are open source projects that explicitly *expect* to run on an open-source (UNIX-based) platform like Linux.
+- **Work Like The Pros** - Many developers use a Unix-based operating system.
+- **Performance** - You are worried about installing Linux because your machine is slow/older and has limited space?
+When performance is a priority, Linux is a great choice.
+It user fewer system resources than Windows and will occupy less hard drive space.

+Many learners come to our Discord channel to ask if the directions on this page need to be followed.
+The moderators of our Discord server wrote everything you just read about the installation plan.
+Those supporting learners on our Discord server agree with the guidance on this page and will make the same recommendations you have read here.

+Before we can continue, we must first stress one detail of importance:

+**We can only support what is provided within the scope of our curriculum.
+We do not support native Windows or any version of Windows Subsystem for Linux (WSL) as a development environment.** Using Windows and WSL has been discussed many times and it is not feasible to do so at this time.
+Please do not ask us to support Windows, and please **do not bring it up in the Discord**.
+We are constantly evaluating our curriculum to keep content as fresh and accessible as possible, and Windows/WSL [has not proven to be a path of low resistance.](https://github.com/microsoft/WSL/issues)

+With that out of the way, we need to set up an appropriate development environment!